9 Day Rainier Baker Mountaineering Course Itinerary

 The most important skills we’ll learn are how to prepare, plan and execute the summit climb.
 Developing a route plan, assessing the hazards, preparing one’s summit pack, climbing and descending safely through massive glaciers and seracs to an icy Cascades summit is a rewarding experience with breathtaking views in every direction.
 Furthermore, it is a demanding day, both physically and mentally, which provides great training for more advanced objectives students may encounter later in their climbing careers.

-The 9 Day Course is one of the most rigorous and rewarding courses that we offer.
-Climbing Mount Rainier is a big physical challenge and a feather in any mountaineer’s cap.
-This, compounded with the previous six days of training and summiting another peak, makes for a long nine days.
-For this reason, guides like to summit on day 5 and have day 6 be used to hike out and return to Seattle with enough time for students to get checked into a hotel (not included in cost) and recharge before four more intense days of climbing.
-This is far from a “rest” day as we do still have to break down camp and hike back to the trail head, but we try to make it a bit more relaxed.
+The 9 Day Course is one of the most rigorous courses that we offer.
+Six days of training and summiting Mount Baker before the huge physical challenge that is Mount Rainier makes for a long nine days.
+For this reason, guides like to summit Mount Baker on day 5 and use day 6 to hike out and return to Seattle with enough time for students to recharge before three more intense days of climbing.
+This is far from a “rest” day, but we try to make it a bit more relaxed.

 The course changes dynamics at this point and we pick up two additional guides to ensure we are climbing at a safe ratio.
 Mount Rainier, and the Muir Route, is accessible to most students with the skills they developed over the previous six days.
 Often times, in our other courses guides are able to continue to exist in full instructional mode and even get the students out in front, leading the rope teams.
 However, this is not the case with our nine day course.
 In order to safely and efficiently climb Mount Rainier, guides switch from a teaching mode to a guiding mode; in addition to cooking breakfasts and dinners.
 That being said, we still have plenty of opportunity to learn and guides make a strong effort to engage the students leadership skills whenever possible.